 So how do old sewing machines fit into the rusty collection?
 I would say there are several reasons.
 The first reason is that I knew I needed to do some repairs on the old cars I would need a sewing machine for.
 When I started to look for a sewing machine I realised I would need an old sewing machine for the work I intended to do.
 Researching old sewing machines revealed a whole universe of machines, manufacturers and history.
 And best of all: they were mechanical marvels and very affordable too.
+Here's a selection.

 This is the odd one we got earlier: You wouldn't believe that this contraption is a new "Cobbler" sewing machine we bought only a few years ago.
 It is a Chinese version of a "Patent Elastique" or "Cleas patcher" leather sewing machine.
 Though it looks very crude it sews right through thick leather.
 I used it to sew the canvas roof for the Wolseley Ten.

 The Ward Arm & Platform Sewing machineWeird and ingenious Ward Arm & Platform sewing machine was patented in 1873 and produced from 1875 to 1895.